-When configuring the dedicated infrastructure feature of Oracle Autonomous Transaction Processing, you need to ensure that your cloud users have access to use and create only the appropriate kinds of cloud resources to perform their job duties.
+When configuring the dedicated infrastructure feature of Oracle Autonomous Database, you need to ensure that your cloud users have access to use and create only the appropriate kinds of cloud resources to perform their job duties.
 Additionally, you need to ensure that only authorized personnel and applications have network access to the autonomous databases created on dedicated infrastructure.

 To institute access controls for cloud users, you define policies that grant specific groups of users specific access rights to specific kinds of resources in specific compartments.

 To institute network access controls, you create VCNs and subnets and then, using the same policy mechanism, permit only the appropriate VCN and subnet to be used when a dedicated infrastructure resource is created.
 Thus, you can ensure the proper network isolation of resources.

 The following topics provide more information; they are:

 - Best Practices When Planning and Instituting Access Controls